Rural – Medium is similar to the Rural-Low Typology Area except that it allows higher housing densities. These areas are usually near a fire station.

 1.0 Site Design, Building Form, and Location

 - Avoid development within or modification of 100 year floodplains or floodways.

-- Design new buildings to complement the character of surrounding areas and not detract from the open character of the landscape.
+- Design buildings and sites to complement the character of surrounding areas and not detract from the open character of the landscape.